nlkennedy/capstone/README.md

 * In `/scoring-app/src/components/axios.js`, make sure the `baseURL` corresponds to the correct server

 ### Creating Frontend Build to Serve
-This must be done before every deploy to see the new changes.
+This must be done before every deploy and `heroku local web` run to see the new changes.
 1. Delete the `build` folder.
 2. Delete the `staticfiles` folder.
 3. Run `yarn build`.